-The Loraine is comprised of a main building including seven bedrooms.
-In total, there are beds for 13-14 people.
+The Loraine is comprised of a main building including six bedrooms.
+In total, there are beds for 14-16 people.
 The Loraine property is an eleven-acre parcel on a forty-acre island, the only private property on the whole island.
 The rest of the island is vacant crown land, that is owned by Canada and is not available for sale or rent.

-The main building includes a large stone fireplace, a six burner dual oven Garland stove with a griddle, a gas refrigerator, a gas barbecue, and a large screened porch around three sides of the building, accessed through French doors from the kitchen, as well as the living room and outside deck.
+The main building includes a large stone fireplace, a six burner dual oven Garland stove with a griddle, a gas refrigerator, a gas barbecue, and a large deck around three sides of the building, accessed through large glass sliding doors.
+The main floor is fully open concept with panoramic views of the Georgian Bay.
 There is a three-piece bath on the second floor, although guests are asked not to overuse the old septic system as use of the ‘outhouse’ is encouraged – if not preferred for its view!
-The dining room will accommodate 12-14 people comfortably, and there is a large picnic table on the screened porch.
+The dining room will accommodate 12-14 people comfortably.
 The Loraine faces south–west for lots of sunshine and beautiful sunsets, with a view of the lighthouse in the background.

-Two steel boats built in 2000, with 10 and 15 hp motors (2000 and 2002), and two canoes (2002 and 2003) are available for exploring the endless islands, inlets and outlets along the beautiful north–east coast of Georgian Bay.
+Two steel boats built in 2000, with 10 and 15 hp motors (2000 and 2002), kayaks and a canoe are available for exploring the endless islands, inlets and outlets along the beautiful north–east coast of Georgian Bay.

 However, the Loraine is not for everyone.
-Apart from a small kitchen extension in 2000, it has been left virtually unchanged since it was originally constructed in the early 1900’s.
-There is no electricity, telephone or wifi; you can find limited cell coverage throughout the property at higher elevations.
+There is limited wifi; you can find cell coverage throughout the property at higher elevations.
 (Best to bring a portable charger.)
 Marine band VHF radios do work in the area.